gitlabhq/gitlabhq/doc/development/documentation/index.md

 Changing a document's location requires specific steps to be followed to ensure that users can seamlessly access the new doc page, whether they are accesing content on a GitLab instance domain at `/help` or at docs.gitlab.com.
-Be sure to ping a GitLab technical writer if you have any questions during the process, and at the very least, after this change is merged, so that it can be reviewed promptly.
+Be sure to ping a GitLab technical writer if you have any questions during the process (such as whether the move is necessary), and ensure that a technical writer reviews this change prior to merging.

 If you indeed need to change a document's location, do not remove the old document, but rather replace all of its content with a new line: